Work placements and volunteering

 Volunteers in the NHS tell us that they feel valued and appreciated.
 Volunteering gives them a huge sense of pride and satisfaction.
 It also improves the wellbeing of the people they help.

 As a volunteer, you'll also learn new skills, gain healthcare experience, and get all the training and support you need.

 How to become a volunteer

 To become a volunteer, you must be over 16 years old.
 You'll also need to:

-- become a member of the Disclosure Scotland Protecting Vulnerable Groups scheme
+- Become a member of the Disclosure Scotland Protecting Vulnerable Groups (PVG) scheme.

 Interested in volunteering?

 Contact your local health board for more information or search for opportunities on Volunteer Scotland.